 Simply click the "Link to IRS" button and login with your FSA ID to retrieve your information.
 You will be transferred to the IRS website, where you will enter your information exactly as it appears on your federal income tax return, and click "Submit".
 Check the "Transfer My Tax information into the FAFSA form" box, and click the "Transfer Now" button.
 You will know that your information has been successfully transferred because the words "Transferred from the IRS" will display in place of the IRS information in your FAFSA form.

 Where can I get help to complete the application?

 There are helpful tools and tips throughout the application which should assist you with the questions you may have.
 You can also visit the Filling Out the FAFSA Form on the Federal Student Aid website and our Financial Aid Video Library.

 What happens after I file my application?

-Our office will begin loading 2021-2022 FAFSA forms in December.
+Our office will begin loading FAFSA forms for the next aid year in December.
 At that time, we will send you an e-mail confirmation.
 Check out our Financial Aid Timeline for details regarding what to expect after we access your application.